wpmudev/shared-ui-react/packages/react-modal/docs/notes/docs-slider-one.md

 #### **Load Modal**

-We will use a button like shown in the sample code below to trigger our modal.
+We will use a button to trigger our modal.
 Then we have some basic properties we need for the slides modal to work.

 1. The `firstSlide` property will determine the first slide to open.
-2. The `modalContent` property is where we will load add the `loadSteps` constant created previously to list all the steps on our modal.
+2. The `modalContent` property is where we will add the `loadSteps` constant created previously to list all the steps on our modal.
 3. The `triggerContent` function will contain the element that will open our modal.
+In this case, a button.

 ```jsx
 const triggerContent = ({ openModal }) => {